 The Rocky Horror Picture Show - Never steal Dr. Frank N Furter's spotlight while he's holding a pickaxe.
 It may be the last thing you do.
 Meat loaf, anyone?
 He can also be pretty intimidating with an electric carving knife.

 Pooh-Bear in The Salton Sea is both crazy and extremely dangerous.
+For instance, he nearly castrates the protagonist out of paranoia and because it's amusing to him.

 Angela Baker: I've never chopped wood before, but I've chopped other things!